Towns & Places:

 Wright – Unincorporated

 Ford County, Kansas, located in the southwestern part of the state, was created by a Legislative Act of 1867, which provided for the division into counties of all the unorganized parts of the state.
 It was named in honor of Colonel James H. Ford of the Second Colorado Cavalry, who was in charge of the construction of Fort Dodge after the Civil War.
 However, the region had been traveled through frequently by pioneers along the Santa Fe Trail.

 One of the first parties to travel westward through this portion of Kansas with a pack train was the McKnight Expedition in 1812, which followed the Arkansas River.
 A few years later, Major Stephen H. Long’s Expedition passed up the Arkansas Valley, and by 1825 this route became known as the Santa Fe Trail.
 One of the earliest military posts in Kansas, Fort Atkinson, was located in Ford County.
 Fort Dodge, established in 1864, was on the north bank of the Arkansas River, about five miles southeast of Dodge City.
-The old military reservation is now the site of the State Soldiers’ Home.
+The old military reservation is now the State Soldiers’ Home site.

-During the California Gold Rush in 1849, thousands of gold seekers passed through the area along the Santa Fe Trail, but few located there.
+During the California Gold Rush in 1849, thousands of gold seekers passed through the area along the Santa Fe Trail, but few settled there.
 One of the first permanent settlers was Andrew J. Anthony, who settled on a ranch about 20 miles west of present-day Dodge City, in 1867.
 He kept a few cattle and a general store for a year, then moved to Fort Dodge and engaged in the sutler business until 1874.
 Herman J. Fringer came to Fort Dodge in 1867 as a quartermaster’s clerk.
 Later he opened one of the pioneer drug stores and served as Justice of the Peace before the county was organized.
 H.L.
 Sitler came to the county in 1868 and was one of the pioneer freighters before the railroad was built.